 You’re only responsible for paying your lender the full amount you owe, as well as any interest that applies to the loan.
 You may not be able to wait for a buyer who is prepared to offer $300,000 in cash before your foreclosure is finalized though.

 Since they pay cash, you’ll be able to pay off your lender before the foreclosure and use any profits to set yourself up in a new living situation.

-Can I sell my home for less than I owe?
+Short Sale: Can I sell my home for less than I owe?